How Can I Eat More Nutrient-Dense Foods?

 What Does Nutrient-Dense Mean?

-On the other hand, nutrient-dense foods are rich in vitamins, minerals and other nutrients important for health, without too much saturated fat, added sugars and sodium.
-We’re talking fruits and vegetables, whole grains, fat-free or low-fat milk and dairy products, fish, lean meat, poultry, peas and beans, eggs, and nuts and seeds.2 You know, the good stuff!
+Nutrient-dense foods are rich in vitamins, minerals and other nutrients important for health, without too much saturated fat, added sugars and sodium.
+We’re talking fruits, vegetables, whole grains, non-fat and low-fat dairy, fish and seafood, unprocessed lean meat and skinless poultry, nuts and legumes.2 You know, the good stuff!

 The basic concept of nutrient density is the amount of nutrients you get for the calories consumed.1